 Check out our list of the best cuts of steak ranked.

-The USDA sorts beef into four qualities that have significantly different tastes and textures.
+The USDA sorts beef into qualities that have significantly different tastes and textures.
 Look for these categories when you see steak on the menu:

 - Prime: This is the best quality of steak with visible marbling, showing fatty deposits in the raw meat.
 In addition to adding flavor and keeping the steak juicy, this gives your steak a tender texture.
 The majority of these steaks are shipped only to restaurants and are very expensive.